Lorengamboa/snake/README.md

 ## How to implement
-Import the css,js files to your project and the following code to your html page
+Import the css,js files to your project and the following snippet code to your html page

 `<canvas id="canvas" width="500" height="500" style="border:1px solid #000000;"></canvas>`